 Contact us to get started.

-The Phone Call – It all starts with a brief information-gathering phone call with our Practice Manager, Jennifer.
-She’ll ask you some questions about your child, your family and your unique situation.
-And, she’ll tell you a little bit more about what we do at IAS and how we can best helpyour child and family.
+The Phone Call – It all starts with a brief information-gathering phone call.
+We’ll ask you some questions about your child, your family and your unique situation.
+And, we’ll tell you a little bit more about what we do at IAS and how we can best help your child and family.
 Together, we’ll decide if the fit is right.
 Next, an in-person intake meeting is scheduled.

 The Intake – When your family comes into IAS, you’ll meet our founder and director, Marcela, face-to-face and learn all about what we do here.
 The intake session lasts about an hour, and we’ll use this time like a meet and greet, getting to know you, your child and other family members and caregivers.